 “Over time, your face comes to permanently reflect and reveal your experiences,” said Rule.
 “Even when we think we’re not expressing something, relics of those emotions are still there.”

-Professor Rule states we have neurons in the brain that specialise in facial recognition and this occurs regardless of the individual’s’ gender or race.
+Professor Rule states we have neurons in the brain that occurs regardless of the individual’s’ gender or race.
 “The face is the first thing you notice when you look at somebody”, he said.
 “We see faces in clouds, we see faces in toast.”